arlofonseca/fivem-parking/README.md

 ## Features

-- Utilizes ox_lib for all UI elements (e.g., notifications, menus, input), and cache.
+- Utilizes ox_lib for most UI elements (e.g., notifications, input), and cache.
 - Conveniently store and retrieve your owned vehicles from a location of your choosing, enhancing the realism of your experience.
 - Identify whether you own a vehicle or not.
 - While the flexibility of accessing your vehicles from any location is undoubtedly a plus, it's worth noting that once your vehicle is impounded, the retrieval process becomes constrained to a fixed and static impound location.